kehantan/labbook/docs/assays/mtt.rst

 #.
 Actual MTT
 #.
 Read absorbance

-It takes 3 days to complete 1 round of MTT.
+It takes 3 seperate days to complete 1 round of MTT.
 We need:

     * 1 day for trypsinise, cell count, and seeding
     * 1 day for treatment (treat the cells with compound)